The best men was big and their yarns was too

 - Pointy-Haired Boss: Major Norton.

 - Ragtag Bunch of Misfits: Crockett and his friends when they get to the Alamo.
-A former Congressman and Indian fighter, his reporter best friend, a disgraced riverboat gambler, and an exiled Comanche warrior.
+A former Congressman and Indian fighter, another Indian fighter, a disgraced riverboat gambler, and an exiled Comanche warrior.

 - Reptiles Are Abhorrent: The alligators.